Salaander/introsde-2016-assignment-2/README.md

 ## The REST API

-The REST API implements all the desired functions by the description of the assignment.
+The REST API implements the desired functions by the description of the assignment.

 ## The Client program

-I implemented a client to test the REST API and apart from the needed function mention under section 3 I also implemented a function for each operation mention under section 2 to have full test coverage.

-The client functions:

-...
-...
-...
+In the client I implemented standalone test function like request1-12 to test each functionality separately.

+I also implemented the requested client 1-12 functions.

 ##  Author